 In the context of this pandemic, we have seen a greater public appreciation of the work done by nurses and all health care workers.
 Rightfully, they are recognized as heroes.
 In the face of our country’s worst health care crisis in modern times, we salute their courage and dedication.

-The challenges facing front-line workers in health care are more pronounced than ever, as the COVID-19 crisis highlights problems that were already crippling our care system in Canada: under-funding, privatization, insufficient staffing, and many others.
+The challenges facing front-line workers in health care are more pronounced than ever, as the COVID-19 crisis highlighted problems that were already crippling our care system in Canada: under-funding, privatization, insufficient staffing, and many others.

 We must fix this broken system.
 We must ensure the health and safety of staff by guaranteeing sufficient personal protective equipment, and better working conditions, staffing, and workloads.
 We must ensure minimum standards and hours of care in long-term care facilities.
 We must also recognize the full scope of practise, and make sure all members of the health care team are recognized.
-As always, CUPE will continue to fight for increased funding for health care, and against privatization and contracting-out.
+As always, CUPE will continue to fight for increased funding for health care, and against privatization and contracting out.